toddledev/documentation/docs/20-guides/101-datocms/index.md

 ### Recursive Content Component

+Recursion is when a process calls itself to solve smaller or "nested" versions of the same problem until an end or **base case** is reached.
+It is useful for things like tree traversals or, in our case, going through the content array and its nested arrays to display it as a blog article.

 Recursive components cans sometimes be challenging to conceptualize so here is a breakdown of its structure and functionality.

 To understand its setup, first review the content data: